Stein Variational Evolution Strategies

-Here $\lambda \leq m$ is the \textit{elite population size} hyperparameter that specifies how many candidates are considered in the update of the distribution parameters, and $d_\sigma$ is a smoothing parameter that controls the rate of step-size changes.
-This update guarantees that the step-size is increased iff the length of the optimization path $\vp_\sigma$ exceeds what would be expected if steps were sampled randomly from a Gaussian.
+where $\vp_{\sigma}$ is a moving average over the optimization steps, which unprojects the steps using $C^{-1/2}/\sigma$, so the resulting vector follows a standard normal.
+Thus, Eq.~\eqref{eq:cma-sig} automatically adapts the step-size based on the expected length of steps, similar to momentum-based optimizers \citep{kingma2014adam, nesterov1983method}, with the hyperparameters $\alpha_\sigma$ and $d_\sigma$ governing the rate of the step-size changes.
 Finally, the covariance $\vC$ is updated based on the covariance of the previous steps and current population fitness values:

-In words, the covariance update performs exponential smoothing over the optimization path to update $\vC$ based on the within- and between-step covariance of well performing solutions.
-Thus, Eq.\ \eqref{eq:cma-cov} scales $\vC$ along directions of successful steps, making the CMA-ES update follow a natural gradient direction to make the search converge faster \citep{akimoto2012theoretical}.
-For completeness, we list the detailed update, including the definitions of $h_\sigma, d(h_\sigma)$ and $\bar{w}_i$ in the \hyperref[secAppendix]{Appendix}.
+In words, the covariance update performs smoothing over the optimization path to update $\vC$ based on the within- and between-step covariance of well-performing solutions.
+Thus, Eq.~\eqref{eq:cma-cov} scales $\vC$ along directions of successful steps to make the search converge faster.